mamedev/docs/source/basicuse/commonissues.rst

 If I buy a cabinet with legitimate ROMs, can I set it up in a public place to make money?
 -----------------------------------------------------------------------------------------

-Absolutely not.
-Not only is it against the MAME license to use MAME for commercial purposes, but ROMs are typically only licensed for personal, non-commercial purposes.
+Probably not.
+ROMs are typically only licensed for personal, non-commercial purposes.

 But I've seen Ultracade and Global VR Classics cabinets out in public places?
 Why can they do it?
 -------------------------------------------------------------------------------------------------